-The distributed ledger or blockchain maintains the state of the application.
+In a nutshell, the distributed ledger or blockchain maintains the state of the application.
 This is underpinned by a consensus and data availability layer, which are enablers for the core ledger technology, rather than the specific application being built out.
 The execution layer sits on top of these layers providing the capabilities to actually run applications.

 After this point, the foundation stack ends and more traditional web technologies come into play, as an integration layer is required to bridge DApps to users or other services.
 This is where front-end integration libraries such Hardhat or Truffle come in, or back-end libraries such as our very own Web3j library.

-It is here that with the creation of the integration applications that centralisation starts to creep in, as we're now transitioning to an established, traditional stack for the execution of these applications.
+It is here that with the creation of the integration applications that centralization starts to creep in, as we're now transitioning to an established, traditional stack for the execution of these applications.
 These applications likely run within virtual machine containers on top of an orchestration platform such as Kubernetes in the cloud.
 Where this cloud exists in a data centre controlled by the likes of Amazon, Microsoft or Google.
-Here, new opportunities for decentralisation start to emerge, which is an area that is lesser discussed at present, but will likely become commonplace as the Web3 industry evolves.
+Here, new opportunities for decentralization start to emerge, which is an area that is lesser discussed at present, but will likely become commonplace as the Web3 industry evolves.

-The Web3 Index, provides an interesting snapshot of some of the companies and protocols building out this next iteration of decentralised platform building blocks.
+The Web3 Index, provides an interesting snapshot of some of the companies and protocols building out this next iteration of decentralized platform building blocks.
 Many of these companies have already been running for a number of years in relative obscurity compared with some of the better-known Web3 projects.